The Ultimate Guide for Probate in Florida

 In some cases, a person who isn’t a resident of Florida may be considered for the role of the personal representative.
 However, it only happens under certain conditions: that person must be one of the decedent’s children or adopted children, adoptive parents, spouse, or sibling.

-Bottom line, a close relative of the decedent, no matter the state they live in, can represent an estate in Florida during the probate process.
+The bottom line, a close relative of the decedent, no matter the state they live in, can represent an estate in Florida during the probate process.

 How long does a probate administration take?